microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 i. **Blocking In-progress**: The import/export process has been blocked, however data movement is still ongoing.
 j. **Blocked By Scan**: The import/export process has been blocked.
 The security analysis found issues in the submitted data, and consequently quarantined the data.

-When an airlock process is created the state is **Draft** and thre request infrastructure will get created providing a single container to centralize data in the request.
-Once the processThe user will get a link for this container inside the storage account (URL + SAS token) that he can use to upload the desired data to be processed (import or export).
+When an airlock process is created the state is **Draft** and the request infrastructure will get created providing a single container to centralize data in the request.
+Once completed, the user user will be able to get a link for this container inside the storage account (URL + SAS token) that he can use to upload the desired data to be processed (import or export).
 This storage location is external for import (`stalimex`) or internal for export (`stalexint`), however only accessible to the requestor (ex: a TRE user/researcher).
 The user will be able to upload a file to the provided storage location, using any tool of their preference: [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) or [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) which is a command line.